sopherapps/pydantic-redis/docs/tutorials/synchronous/list-of-nested-models.md

 You can also use the child model independently.

+!!! info
     Any mutation on the child model will also be reflected in the any parent model instances fetched from redis after that mutation.

 ```Python hl_lines="62-67"
 {!../docs_src/tutorials/synchronous/list-of-nested-models.py!}